AI Screenr

 Evaluation Notes

 Treat written-communication signals (does the candidate structure answers, reference specific metrics, name stakeholders) as positive.
-Penalise vague generalities and buzzword-heavy answers.
+Penalise vague generalities and answers heavy with industry terms but no specifics.

 Passed to the scoring engine as additional context when generating scores.
 Influences how the AI weighs evidence.